 What is the ideal way to handle Additional Requirements [real scrum way]

 Once a sprint begins, you cannot add requirements or stories to the backlog

-It is simple as above; simply you cannot add additional requirements to the sprint once the sprint begins.
-In addition, you need to keep in mind that if you do not obey at least one rule in scrum, you cannot tell that you are following scrum.
-Therefore, if you really need to be in pure scrum you need to close the current sprint and prioritize the backlog and start a new sprint with new priority list.
+It is simple as above; We cannot add additional requirements to the sprint after it begins.
+In an ideal world, if we do not obey at least one Scrum rule, we cannot claim that we are following Scrum.
+Therefore, if we need to align to pure Scrum, we need to close the current sprint, prioritize the backlog, and start a new sprint with a new priority list.

 Ideal way doesn’t seems to be efficient for us

-As you might already know there are so many hybrid versions of scrum due to scrum been inefficient in some situations.
-In our case, some team members that get so many ad-hoc tasks (related data base administration).
-Being a service team, all that members get some amount of ad-hoc tasks.
-We decided to fork the original scrum and make our own version of it, in search of better efficiency.
+As we already know, there are so many hybrid versions of scrum due to scrum being inefficient in some situations.
+In our case, all members get some ad-hoc tasks while some team members get many ad-hoc tasks (related database administration).
+Therefore, we decided to fork out the original scrum and make an efficient version of it.